HaseemArshad/Stock-Market-Prediction-Model/README.md

 | **Close Price** | ~100    | ~0.99  |

 - The model **captures turning points, trends, and short-term volatility**.
-- Performs **better than LSTM** due to lack of long sequential data in real-time and because XGBoost handles feature-based time series more robustly.
+- The model runs **better than LSTM** due to lack of long sequential data in real-time and because XGBoost handles feature-based time series more effectively.